joehand/learncdc/_posts/en/0100-01-01-contribute.md

 ---

 This guide is created and maintained by the
-TeachOSM community.
+Learn Community Data Collection community.
 You can help us improve this guide by simply sending your feedback or by contributing directly to it via [Github](http://github.com/hotosm/learnosm).